salimtirit/cmpe230-project/README.md

 The first 3 lines of code defines the module name and the prototype for the **printf** output statement.
 This part is generated as it is shown in the above example.

-The line starting with call is for printing the value of a variable using the **printf** function.
+The line starting with _call_ is for printing the value of a variable using the **printf** function.

+Check the detailed explanation of the code in the [project report](./Project Report.pdf)

 ## Running the Program